WebexCC-SA/LAB-2857/docs/06-connectflow-01.md

          Where `x-pod-id` is your POD number, and `x-user-email`is the attendee email of your choice

-      - Rename this http request node to something like 'Get Customer Name from CRM' and **Save**.
+      - Rename this http request node to something like 'Get Customer Name from CRM' (edit the text at the top of the window, and click the green tick ysmbol) and **Save**.

 8. Add a **Data Parser** node, and connect it to the **HTTP Request Node**.
 This will allow you to parse the data received from the customer data base to be used later in any node in the flow.

-      - For **Input: Import Data From**: under the **Input Variables** section to the right, select the `http.response.body` variable from the previous **HTTP Request** node 'Get Customer Name From' configured in the previous step.
+      - For **Input: Import Data From**: under the **Input Variables** section to the right, select the `http.responseBody` variable from the previous **HTTP Request** node 'Get Customer Name From' configured in the previous step.

       - Now, we will populate **Sample Body (optional)** with some JSON that exemplifies the data we expect to be parsing.